 \section{Introduction}

-Gaussian processes constitute a fundamental mathematical framework for analyzing geostatistical data in diverse domains, including climatology, environmental sciences, geology, and ecology \citep{chiles2012geostatistics, cressie2015statistics}.
-Irrespective of the specific application context, accurately estimating the covariance function of the process is a pivotal step for meaningful analysis.
-This step enables a deeper understanding of the underlying dependence structure, allows for precise predictions at unsampled locations, and facilitates the quantification of uncertainties.
-These aspects are critical for ensuring reliable decision-making and effective risk assessment.
+Gaussian processes are fundamental for analyzing geostatistical data across diverse domains, including climatology, environmental sciences, geology, and ecology \citep{chiles2012geostatistics, cressie2015statistics}.
+Regardless of the specific context, accurately estimating the covariance function is essential both for characterizing the underlying dependence structure and for obtaining precise predictions at unsampled locations.

-In the contemporary era, technological advancements enable the handling of large amounts of data, posing significant computational challenges to the feasibility of established inference and prediction methods.
-Specifically, when employing maximum likelihood estimation, a gold standard in statistics, it is customary to use Cholesky factorization as an intermediary process when calculating the determinant and inverse of the covariance matrix.
-However, the computational complexity of this procedure scales cubically with the sample size.
-In terms of memory requirements, the increase is quadratic.
-This challenge has prompted researchers to explore and design novel methodologies over the past decades, remaining a central focus in ongoing research.
-In recent competitions, various modern statistical methodologies, as documented in \cite{heaton2019case}, \cite{huang2021competition}, and \cite{hong2023third}, have demonstrated their relative strength in addressing this computational burden.
+In the contemporary era, the availability of large volumes of data provides valuable opportunities to advance statistical methodologies, yet also introduces substantial computational challenges.
+Specifically, when employing maximum likelihood estimation, a gold standard in statistics, it is customary to use Cholesky factorization as an intermediate step for computing the determinant and inverse of the covariance matrix.
+However, the computational complexity of this procedure scales cubically with the sample size, motivating researchers to develop more efficient methodologies, making it a central focus of ongoing research \citep{heaton2019case,huang2021competition,hong2023third}.

-A variety of techniques utilize matrices with special characteristics to approximate the covariance matrix.
-These methods encompass the use of low-rank structures \citep{banerjee2008gaussian}, hierarchical matrices \citep{litvinenko2020hlibcov}, sum of Kronecker products for gridded observations \citep{cao2021sum}, and covariance tapering.
-The latter involves utilizing compactly supported covariance functions, resulting in sparse covariance matrices suitable for specific numerical algorithms \citep{furrer2006covariance,kaufman2008covariance, shaby2012tapered}.
-Fast computation can also be achieved by approximating the inverse of the covariance matrix using the precision matrix of a Gaussian Markov process \citep{lindgren2011explicit}.
-Other approaches encompass employing Monte Carlo simulations to approximate score equations \citep{10.1214/13-AOAS627}, exploring modified unbiased estimating equations that replace the covariance matrix with a sparse matrix \citep{sun2016statistically}, and utilizing techniques in the spectral domain, which allow computationally tractable approximations of the log-likelihood \citep{whittle1954stationary,fuentes2007approximate}.
+A variety of techniques utilize matrices with constrained structures to approximate the covariance matrix.
+These methods include the use of low-rank approximations \citep{banerjee2008gaussian}, hierarchical matrices \citep{litvinenko2020hlibcov}, sums of Kronecker products for gridded observations \citep{cao2021sum}, and covariance tapering.
+The latter employs compactly supported covariance functions, producing sparse covariance matrices that are amenable to specific numerical algorithms \citep{furrer2006covariance, kaufman2008covariance, shaby2012tapered}.